 Following we present questions we got asked in the past.
 We hope the answers are helpfull.
 In case you have further questions, please do not hesitate to contact us.

+Ask Gretta!
 By far the most asked question.
 In Ireland you can experience four seasons a day.
-Wearing sandals and woollen jumpers, wellies and tank tops is not a rediculous look, you will need this kind of gear (therefore we provide a selection of rubber boots for you).
+Wearing sandals and woollen jumpers, wellies and tank tops is not a rediculous look, you will need this kind of gear (therefore we provide a selection of rubber boots in large sizes for you).
 It is to be recommended always to have a soft shell rain jacket with you.

 We arranged Railway Cottage as homely as possible.
 We have two fire places to create a cozy cottage atmosphere, but we also offer certain kinds of consumer electronics such as an XBoxOneS, high speed internet or Netflix on TV.
 Also you will find a large selection of old fashioned games.
 Please do not feel called upon starting to re-decorate or re-arrange the furniture in the Cottage.
 We had guests who did that for whatever reason and they left irreparabel marks on floor and walls we all don't want.
 Sad but true, but after certain experiences we will charge for damages.